graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 Represents the http end point where GraphQL will listen for new requests.
 In multi-schema configurations this value will need to be unique per schema type.

-### Route
+### HttpMiddlewareComponentType

-Similar to the query/mutation query handler route this represents the path the default subscription middleware will look for when accepting new web sockets
+The middleware component GraphQL will inject into the ASP.NET pipeline to intercept new web socket connection requests.

 ```csharp
 // usage examples